I was introduced to Byron Katie in 2014 by my cranial therapist.

 From that point on my mind had been cracked open – the light was let in, and I couldn’t go back.

 Over the next several appointments, as I talked through my emotions with my cranial therapist, I started to realize that a large part of my current suffering was that I was resisting what “was.”

 The realization that if I were to let go of the “story” I was telling myself, then maybe I could start to make some emotional progress and finally start to feel better.

-As the months marched on, and I continued to have work done on my neck, as I lay on the table, my cranial therapist walked me through my emotions, the 4 questions and the turnarounds for various thoughts.
+As the months marched on, and I continued to have work done on my neck, my cranial therapist walked me through my emotions, the 4 questions, and the turnarounds for various thoughts.